adveres/Speech-Over-IP/README.txt

 This program was written in Eclipse and has an Eclipse project file structure.
 I am using Java 1.6 on this machine, although 1.7 should work fine.

 I programmed this on OSX, but used a Windows 7 machine as the other client.
 For UDP, everything works great from both ends.
-For TCP, something seems wrong from Windows->OSX, but OSX->Windows voice sounds okay (minus some clicking).
-UDP is programmed with Java's DatagramSocket API, while TCP is Java's Socket API.
+For TCP, some clicking occurs and the receiver seems to have trouble playing sound nicely.
+It's understandable, but much less pleasant than UDP.
+I suspect real VOIP applications have a thread dedicated to playing sound buffers smoothely, but that's out of the scope of this program.

 •   All source is under /src/speech_over_ip/*.java
 •   Compiled *.class files go under /bin/speech_over_ip